syedosaim/EventPl/README.md

 # EventPl
-An app event planning, using UIKit Swift, Firestore
+An ecommerce app for event planning, using UIKit Swift, Firestore